-Candles and incense are a fire hazard and are not permitted in the residence halls or apartments.
+Candles and incense are a fire hazard and are not permitted in the residence halls.
 Combustible materials such as gasoline, paint thinner, and oil lamps are not permitted within the residential facilities.
 Fire safety codes require strict compliance with this regulation.
 Propane grills are prohibited.

 NEVER FIGHT A FIRE:

 - If the fire is spreading beyond the spot where it started.